Ancalagon02/LeagueTracker2/README.md

 # LeagueTracker2

-LeagueTracker2 is a Python-based application designed to help you track, analyze, and visualize your performance and statistics in League of Legends.
-Built with ease-of-use in mind, it allows players to monitor their games, review match history, and gain insights to improve their gameplay.
+LeagueTracker2 is a Python-based application designed to help you track, analyze, and visualize your performance and statistics in football (soccer) leagues.
+Built with ease-of-use in mind, it allows users to monitor matches, review league history, and gain insights into club and league performance.

 ## Features

-- **Game Tracking:** Log and review your League of Legends games.
+- **Game Tracking:** Log and review football matches.
-- **Statistics Dashboard:** Visualize your win rates, champion stats, and performance over time.
+- **Statistics Dashboard:** Visualize win rates, club stats, and performance over time.
 - **User-Friendly Interface:** Simple and intuitive navigation.
-- **Custom Filters:** Filter matches by champion, role, or time period.
-- **Data Export:** Export your stats for sharing or further analysis.

 ## Installation